fmartinou/tydom2mqtt/README.md

 https://community.home-assistant.io/t/tydom2mqtt-delta-dore-custom-component-wip/151333

 Link a Delta Dore's Tydom hub to a mqtt broker.
+Unofficial with no public API, so this project is an humble try to fix that injustice. (hardware is so good, that's really a shame !)

 Disconnections from both servers are handled with automatic restart of the script.

 Not based on a poll mechanism but on push from websocket, i.e. it constantly pings the tydom hub to keep alive the connection and receive updates instantly.